© Craig Hurst

 FeederWatch participants often stop counting their birds because they believe that their counts are not important.
 Typically they are seeing the same birds every week, or they are seeing very few or no birds.
 While some FeederWatchers see amazing birds, a wide variety of species, or large numbers of birds, most FeederWatchers see low numbers of what might be characterized as “predictable” birds.
 These counts are the heart of FeederWatch.
 Focusing on the extreme cases would provide a biased view of bird populations, and ignoring the common birds could be a major mistake.
 While we are all thrilled by unusual sightings and high counts, it’s the everyday observations of common birds that are so important for monitoring bird populations.
 Learn more about why every count matters.

-The 2015-2016 FeederWatch season runs from Saturday, November 14 to Friday, April 8.
-Online data entry will open on November 1.
-The last day to start a two-day count is Thursday, April 7.
+The 2016-2017 FeederWatch season runs from Saturday, November 12 to Friday, April 7.
+Online data entry will open for new participants on November 1.
+The last day to start a two-day count is Thursday, April 6.

 The project always starts on the second Saturday of November and runs for 21 weeks.